1. The Markt

 The Gothic City Town Hall building (left) occupies the square among medieval shops, restaurants, and cafes (right).
-The Town Hall, built in thirteen seventy-six, is adorned with with statues of biblical figures and Counts of Flanders.
+The Town Hall, built in thirteen seventy-six, is adorned with statues of biblical figures and Counts of Flanders.
 2. Belfry

-The Belfry standing two hundred seventy-two feet tall with forty-seven bells, is a landmark in the Markt.
+The Belfry, standing two hundred seventy-two feet tall with forty-seven bells, is a landmark in the Markt.
 The tower built from sand, lime, and bricks was used as a warehouse and market hall in the middle ages.
-In nineteen ninety-nine, the Belfry became a UNECO World Heritage Site.
+In nineteen ninety-nine, the Belfry became a UNESCO World Heritage Site.
 Visitors can climb the three hundred and sixty-six stairs, passing the middle ages treasury on the way to the top of the tower for a beautiful view of Bruges.